silvaneojunior/kDGLM/README.md

 plot(fitted.data, plot.pkg = "base")
 ```

-Refer to the Wiki for detailed usage instructions.
+Refer to the [vignettes](https://silvaneojunior.github.io/kDGLM/) for detailed usage instructions.
 Also see the documentation of the `fit_model` function for basic examples for each type of outcome the `kDGLM` package offers.

 # Contributing